 NASA has established the Educator Resource Center Network (ERCN) to provide educators across the country with information about NASA, and the educational resources and services it provides.
 NASA's unique research and missions have allowed NASA Education to produce educational materials that engage student interest in science, technology, engineering, and mathematics and support classroom curricula.

-The Educator Resource Center (ERC) at NASA Dryden Flight Research Center provides in-service, pre-service, and informal educators in Southern California and Arizona with an easily accessible source of materials that reflect NASA’s current research and technology.
+The Educator Resource Center (ERC) at NASA Armstrong Flight Research Center provides in-service, pre-service, and informal educators in Southern California and Arizona with an easily accessible source of materials that reflect NASA’s current research and technology.
 These materials relate to curriculum areas such as Human Exploration, Development of Space, Earth Science, Space Science, Life Science, Astronomy, Aerospace Technology, and Biological and Physical Research.
 NASA educational materials are available for FREE, including posters, lithographs, curriculum guides, briefs, educational activities, videos, CDs, DVDs, Podcasts, and more.

 38256 Sierra Highway